Updated: Jan 19

-Determine the test strategy and methodology that you are going to use to accomplish the project goals.
+Determine the test strategy and methodology that you will use to accomplish the project goals.

-Define the deliverables of the testing effort project (Test coverage, Test Design, Reports, etc.)?
+Define the testing effort project (Test coverage, Test Design, Reports, etc.)?

-What areas of the application are not going to be covered (what are the reasons for that?)?
+What areas of the application will not be covered (what are the reasons for that?)?

 Define the level of testing (unit, component, integration, system, and acceptance).

-What type of tests does intend to use (Performance, Usability, Exploratory, etc.)?
+What type of tests intends to use (Performance, Usability, Exploratory, etc.)?